bsdpunk/Project-Ideas/README.md

 # Project-Ideas

+##Movie Rating thing
+Using Evo Algos, ffmpeg, an open dir webcrawler, and bash scripts, rate movies and better find matches.

 ## Blog-a-log
 Blog writing assistance in the form of limited vim support and publishing in the form of a shell.